mciwing/mciwing.github.io/docs/statistics/hypothesis/Ttest.md

     At least three of the four pieces of information must therefore be available in order to use the table.

 ???+ question "Task: t-table"
-    Take a closer look at the above shown t-table and compare it to the two examples show above.
+    Take a closer look at the above shown t-table and compare it to the two examples shown above.
 Can you see the connection?

 ### Calculating the p-Value